 Having been out of use since the 1960s, the wharves are one of the last undeveloped riverside patches in Brisbane.

-A proposal was first put forward for the rehabilitation of the area in 2009 by Liberal National premier Campbell Newman in 2009, but the plans were shelved following backlash around the building’s height and the risk of flooding.
+A proposal was first put forward for the rehabilitation of the area in 2009 by Liberal National premier Campbell Newman, but the plans were shelved following backlash around the building’s height and the risk of flooding.

 The City of Brisbane resurrected the concept in 2013, with Lord Mayor Graham Quirk arguing that the project would be designed to withstand one-in-100-year flood events.
 Following an evaluation process, developer HSW Nominees was named as the council’s preferred candidate in 2014, and its development application was approved by council in December 2015.

 A focus of the project, according to HSW Nominees, is to respect the significance of the site.